dnordstrom/dotfiles/README.md

 ## Catppuccin

 The setup is styled based on the [Catppuccin](https://github.com/catppuccin) colors.
-Aside from using the official themes I've created a few ports you can find below.
-Just note that I'm not a designer and that these are a constant work in progress:
+Aside from using the official themes I've created ports you can find below.
+Note that I'm not a designer and that these are a constant work in progress:

 * [Firefox](https://addons.mozilla.org/en-US/firefox/addon/catppuccinito-for-color/)
   ([userContent.css](https://github.com/dnordstrom/dotfiles/blob/main/config/firefox/chrome/userContent.css) for about:blank)